FerhatAvdic/jekyllblog/README.md

 * Jekyll is convention-based so the post names appear in the following format: __YYYY:MM:DD-post-title-in-lowercase__ The generator also uses something called _front matter_ which looks like the code from below in your markdown files.
 You should use this as a template for your future posts so this data is automatically added to them.
+See post examples in the _posts folder.
 Add this front matter to the top of each post:

 ```